elifesciences/sciencebeam-utils/README.md

 Please refer to the [development documentation](https://github.com/elifesciences/sciencebeam-utils/blob/develop/doc/development.md) if you wish to contribute to the project.

 Most tools are not yet documented.
-Please feel free to browse the code or tests or ask raise an issue.
+Please feel free to browse the code or tests, or raise an issue.

 ## Pre-requisites

-- Python 2.7 or 3 (Apache Beam may not fully support Python 3 yet)
+- Python 3
 - [Apache Beam](https://beam.apache.org/)

 [Apache Beam](https://beam.apache.org/) may be used to for preprocessing but also its transparent FileSystems API which makes it easy to access files in the cloud.